+(3) Guying

-- (3) Guying - (a) Trees requiring the installation of guying shall be noted on the construction drawings or shall be as directed by the Superintendent. - (b) Guying consists of a minimum of three heavy duty stakes of either steel or timber driven into solid ground, with heavy duty galvanised wire ties firmly fasten to the stakes and looped around the tree trunk with suitable wrapping to protect the trunk. - Underground guying where required to be used, shall be positioned for stability purposes, placement of the guy wires shall away from the tree trunk to avoid girdling issues as the tree matures.
-Such tree quying practices shall be removed prior to Off Maintenance inspection and acceptance by council.
+- (a) Trees requiring the installation of guying shall be noted on the construction drawings or shall be as directed by the Superintendent. - (b) Guying consists of a minimum of three heavy duty stakes of either steel or timber driven into solid ground, with heavy duty galvanised wire ties firmly fasten to the stakes and looped around the tree trunk with suitable wrapping to protect the trunk. - (c) Underground guying where required to be used, shall be positioned for stability purposes, placement of the guy wires shall away from the tree trunk to avoid girdling issues as the tree matures.
+Such tree guying practices shall be removed prior to Off Maintenance inspection and acceptance by council.

 Editor's note-underground guying is accepted where suitable for the tree in question.
-Specifications are to be developed in future.